AdiDecodes/firstlog/README.md

 ## Performance Considerations

 - **Body Capture**: Disable `captureBody` for high-throughput applications
-- **GeoIP**: GeoIP lookups add latency; use only when necessary
+- **GeoIP**: GeoIP lookups add latency and require the `geoip-lite` peer dependency.
+Use only when necessary.
 - **Memory Usage**: Set appropriate `maxBodySize` to prevent memory issues

 ## Security

 - Sensitive fields are automatically masked using the `maskFields` option
-- Request IDs are generated using UUID v4 for uniqueness
+- Request IDs are generated using `nanoid` package
-- File paths are validated to prevent directory traversal attacks

 ## License